MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

     </tr>
     </table>
     </li>
    <li>Generate an event-based payload.
-Fill in the event data with the relevant information from your transactional system.
+Fill in the event data with the relevant information from your system.
 For documentation about all supported events, see <a href="https://go.microsoft.com/fwlink/?linkid=2084942">Dynamics 365 Fraud Protection API</a>.
     </li>
    <li>Combine the header (which includes the access token) and the payload, and send them to your Dynamics 365 Fraud Protection endpoint.</li>
 </ol>